The Australian Consumer Law will protect small businesses from unfair terms in standard form contracts.

 - the upfront price payable under the contract is no more than $300 000 or $1 million if the contract is for more than 12 months.

-If a contract is varied on or after 12 November 2016, the law will apply to the varied terms.
+If a contract is varied on or after 12 November 2016, the law applies to the varied terms.

 A standard form contract is one that has been prepared by one party to the contract and where the other party has little or no opportunity to negotiate the terms – that is, it is offered on a ‘take it or leave it’ basis.